How to Close a Business in TN: Everything You Need to Know

 - Cancel the IRS account connected to the corporation's EIN.

 The Tennessee Secretary of State does not legally require the Notice of Dissolution of a Tennessee Corporation.
-However, publication is a way to notify any party that may have a claim against the corporation.
+However, the publication is a way to notify any party that may have a claim against the corporation.
 If someone makes a claim later on, evidence of publication might be useful in proving that the corporation had been dissolved.

 How to Close an LLC in Tennessee